Geonovum/KP-APIs/API-strategie-extensies/ext-security.md

 Because security is about compromises one should first be aware of what access patterns need to be supported.

 #### Machine to Machine
-Two different machines negatioate a secure point to point connection.
+Two different machines negotiate a secure point to point connection.
 One side acts as the client the other as the server.
 Both sides identify and authenticate the other party.
-The server authorises access to its resources by the client based on the esteblished identity of the client.
-The rights of a client are determined by doing a lookup to an identity store based on the established identity of the client.
+The server authorizes access to its resources by the client based on the established identity of the client.
+The authorizations for a client are determined by doing a lookup to an identity store based on the established identity of the client.
-In this pattern the server MUST completely rely on the information provided by the client, there is no third party involved at runtime.
 Note that in Dutch government we often only identify organizations and not individual machines or their users.
 Therefor the access rights or permissions associated with a given identity might be far greater than needed.
-This is breaking the least privilige principle.
+This is breaking the principle of least privilege.

 #### Rights delegation

-The rights delegation access pattern solves the problem of machines having greater permissions/priviliges/access rights than necessary for the task at hand.
-Retrieving a resource at runtime requires a resource owner, a client an authorization server and and a resource server.
+In the rights delegation pattern a system is granted access to a resource by and on behalf of the owner of that resource.
+The rights delegation access pattern can help solve the problem of machines having greater permissions/priviliges/access rights than necessary for the task at hand.
-The resource owner (often the end user) grants permissions to a client to access resources on its behalf.
+Retrieving a resource at run-time requires a resource owner, a client, an authorization server and a resource server.
+The resource owner (often the end user) grants permissions to the client to access resources on its behalf.
 This grant is stored at the authorization server.
-After permissions are granted the client access resources on the resource server with or without the presence of an end user.
-To deny the client access to these resources, the resource owner MUST revoke the grant at the authorization server.
+After permissions are granted to the client to access resources on the resource server with or without the presence of an end user.

 When a resource owner provides a grant to the client, this grant SHOULD only contain the permissions the client needs to perform its intended tasks.
+To deny the client access to these resources, the resource owner MUST revoke the grant at the authorization server or a predefined expiration period is applied.

 #### Session based API access pattern
-While this method is sometimes considered legacy it is in common use.
+While this method is considered legacy it is in common use for handling access control to APIs, even though it conflicts with best practices for APIs.
 Because this pattern is more a standard web application pattern we refer to [the latest NCSC guidelines on the subject of web application security](https://www.ncsc.nl/documenten/publicaties/2019/mei/01/ict-beveiligingsrichtlijnen-voor-webapplicaties) for security considerations.

 We consider this method to be mostly outside the scope of this document and refer to the aforementioned NCSC document for security considerations.
-We do provide some additional considerations for web clients in the HTTP security section.
+We do provide some additional considerations for web clients in the section on [HTTP-level Security](#http-level-security).

 ### Identification